Fr75s/kdenlive-title-gen/format.md

 - `display_aspect_den` & `display_aspect_num` seem to be aspect ratio height/width.
 - `frame_rate_num` controls frame rate.
 No clue on `frame_rate_den`.
 - `sample_aspect_*` is unknown.
-- `description` seems to take from the presets to indicate if this is a builtin or custom profile.
-Likely not strictly necessary, but may be a little inconvenient.
+- `description` is the name of the current profile.

 ```xml
 <producer id="producer0" in="00:00:00.000" out="00:05:00.000">